now-examples/basics/hugo/readme.md

 ## Resources

-For more information on how you can deploy your own Hugo sites, see the following resources:
+For more information on how you can deploy your own Hugo sites with Now, see the following resources:

 - [Our Static-Build Builder (@now/static-build) documentation](https://zeit.co/docs/v2/deployments/official-builders/static-build-now-static-build/)
 - [Our guide on your first Hugo deployment with Now](https://zeit.co/guides/deploying-hugo-with-now/)